jondashkyle/hardly-everything/hello/src/content/about/content.md

   Link to something once ever year, to free you from the impulse, if you’d like.

-  This tool is not a rejection of an interface, but a prompt to question who the interface serves, what for, and why.
-It is also meant to be immediately useful, and hopefully you will find it that way, too
+  This tool is not a rejection of an interface, but a prompt to question who the interface serves, and why.
+It is also meant to be immediately useful, and hopefully you will find it that way, too.